California Minimum Wage for 2025: Rates, Compliance, and Historical Overview

 Exemptions & Special Cases

 California’s minimum wage laws include exemptions for specific categories.
-While the California minimum wage for 2025 generally applies to all employees, there are exceptions:
+While the California minimum wage for 2025 Generally applies to all employees, there are exceptions:

 • Youth Wage: Workers under 18 may be paid a training wage that is lower than the standard rate for a limited time.